 - Healthful fats: From foods such as avocados, nuts and seeds as well as vegetable oils including canola and olive oil.

 Avoid extra calories from added sugars and solid fats, which can lead to unhealthy weight gain.
-Cut down on foods such as regular soda, sweets and fried snacks.
+Cut down on foods such as regular soft drinks, sweets and fried snacks.

 Key Nutrients for Healthy Pregnancy

-- Folic Acid: Folic acid reduces the risk of birth defects that affect the spinal cord.
+- Folate or Folic Acid: This important vitamin reduces the risk of birth defects that affect the spinal cord.
 All women of childbearing age and pregnant women should consume at least 400 micrograms of folic acid each day.
 Natural food sources of folate include legumes, green leafy vegetables and citrus fruits.
-Folate also can be obtained through fortified foods such as cereals, pastas and bread as well as supplements.
+Folic acid can be obtained through fortified foods such as cereals, pastas and bread as well as supplements.

 - Calcium: During pregnancy, calcium is needed for the healthy development of a baby's teeth, bones, heart, nerves and muscles.
 When a pregnant woman does not consume enough calcium, it is taken from her bones for the baby.
 It is important to consume adequate amounts of calcium daily before, during and after pregnancy.
 The recommended amount of calcium during pregnancy is 1,300 milligrams per day for adolescents 14 to 18 years old and 1,000 milligrams per day for women aged 19 to 50.
 That means at least three daily servings of calcium-rich foods such as low-fat or fat-free milk, yogurt or cheese or calcium-fortified plant-based beverages, cereals and juices.